fabiopetroni/VGP/README.md

 - -output string  ->  specifies the prefix for the name of the files where the output will be stored (files: prefix.info, prefix.edges and prefix.vertices).

+For a more in-depth discussion see the manual.

 #Example

-java -jar dist/VGP.jar examle/sample_graph.txt 4 -algorithm hdrf -lambda 2 -threads 1 -output examle/output
+java -jar dist/VGP.jar example/sample_graph.txt 4 -algorithm hdrf -lambda 2 -threads 1 -output example/output